flintsaw/KaiO-SOS/README.md

 ## Notes and Reference

 This process only works on non-US versions. **Use information below at your own risk.**
-:heavy_check_mark: TA-1286 - I think this one works but cannot verify.;
+:heavy_check_mark: TA-1286 - I think this one works but cannot verify. <br />
-:heavy_check_mark: TA-1287 - I think this one works but cannot verify.;
+:heavy_check_mark: TA-1287 - I think this one works but cannot verify. <br />
-:heavy_check_mark: TA-1291 - I think this one works but cannot verify.;
+:heavy_check_mark: TA-1291 - I think this one works but cannot verify. <br />
-:heavy_check_mark: TA-1294 - I think this one works but cannot verify.;
+:heavy_check_mark: TA-1294 - I think this one works but cannot verify. <br />
-"question: TA-1307 - Not sure...;
+"question: TA-1307 - Not sure... <br />
-:x: TA-1324 - DOES NOT WORK!;
+:x: TA-1324 - DOES NOT WORK! <br />

 If the necessary partition is read only try
 ```